ssamot/ce888/02-Stats.md

 * Cross validation?
 * Real life problems (usually) have more data and are more noisy
 	* But you can send e-mails, get clicks etc. trivially
-* If there is one think to keep from this lecture is the use of bootstrapping to learn parameter confidence intervals
+* If there is one thing to keep from this lecture is the use of bootstrapping to learn parameter confidence intervals
 	* We will use bootstrap later on this module when we are going to model things